-The floor price is not a tax, although the provision doesn’t apply for tax-free shops for international travelers.
+The floor price is not a tax, although the provision doesn’t apply to tax-free shops for international travelers.

 Critics argue it will ultimately only enrich retailers and not the state, which could invest the money in support and educational systems to reduce hazards of alcohol consumption.
 On the other hand, fewer alcohol-related illnesses, hospital admissions, violent events or workplace absences because of floor pricing are estimated to save society €1.7 billion every year, an Irish Times opinion piece reports.

 Ireland is the second most expensive country in the European Union.
-Alcohol and tobacco is 86% more expensive than the EU average according to Eurostat data.
-But in Europe, Norway is the country where alcohol and tobacco is the priciest, twice the EU average.
+Alcohol and tobacco are 86% more expensive than the EU average according to Eurostat data.
+But in Europe, Norway is the country where alcohol and tobacco are the priciest, twice the EU average.

 On average, an Irish drinks more than a pint a day